-If Health is reduced to exponent 0 by the fumes, the character is reduced to a comatose state.
+Trouble in Hochen If Health is reduced to exponent 0 by the fumes, the character is reduced to a comatose state.
 He will rise on the morrow as a revenant possessing the Infected by the Black Oil trait.
-He loses all character traits as noted by the infection rules.

-Death Art or Alchemy\ can be used to discern the oil's properties, but not stop its effects.
+He loses all character traits as noted in the infection rules.
+Death Art or Alchemy can be used to discern the oil's properties, but not stop its effects.
 This is a standard independent test, not an open test.
-The player must set his obstacle before rolling the dice and he only gets that information for that obstacle result.
+The player must set his obstacle before rolling the dice and he only gets the information for that obstacle result.
 What's more, his test rides unless conditions change.
-Obstacles for investigating the oil: Ob 1, It's not naturally occurring; it is a necromantic substance.
+Obstacles for investigating the oil: Ob 1, It is not naturally occurring; it is a necromantic substance.
 Ob 2, It seems to have a mind of its own; it can be washed off the skin, but it keeps its cohesion in water.
 Ob 3, The oil itself infects through open wounds or orifices; if burned, it turns to an evil toxin.
 Ob 4, It only takes about two or three days before the victim is fully corrupted.
 Ob 5, It cannot be destroyed, only changed.

-\Nota Bene: Both of these skills are of the sorcerous type.
-Therefore, they cannot be tested using Beginner's Luck until the character has received instruction from another character.

--Infected by the Black Oil [Dt]-

-A character who is infected oozes black oil from his pores.
+Nota Bene: Both of these skills are of the sorcerous type.
+Therefore, they cannot be tested using Beginner's Luck until the character has received instruction from another skilled character.
+Infected by the Black Oil Dt A character who is infected oozes black oil from his pores.
 He is aggressive and delirious.
-In addition, this trait confers the benefits of the Brute and Thousand Yard Stare traits.
-The character is also subject to the summons and controls of the Black Rod.
+In addition, this trait confers the benefits of the Brute and Thousand-Yard Stare traits.
+The infected is also subject to the summons and controls of a Black Rod.
 The character loses all other character traits.
 Lastly, he himself is contagious.
 Any living creature standing near him is at risk.
-He sprays foul ichor from his mouth as he moves about.
-See the rules in this chapter for infection.
+He sprays the foul ichor from his mouth as he moves about.
+See the rules in this chapter for Infection.
+Black Rod A black rod is a special device constructed from a distillation of the black oil.
+This is done through enchanted alchemical processes under guidance of a death artist.
+A rod allows its bearer to command infected creatures in his presence.
+The creatures may be given simple commands as per the Death Art rules.
+The bearer of the rod may command a number of creatures equal to his Will exponent.
+If the creatures leave his presence, they will continue to execute the last command issued to them.
+Once the command is completed, they revert to their own native impulses.